nanobox-io/nanobox-docs/source/engines/scripts/index.html.md

 - **dns** : A list of dns aliases associated with the app.
 May be used to generate webserver configurations.

-- **port** : The tcp port to which the app should bind in order to recieve traffic from the load balancer.
+- **port** : The tcp port to which the app should bind in order to receive traffic from the load balancer.

 - **boxfile** : The build section of the Boxfile provided by the application.

 - **platform** : "local" or "production".
 Can be used to conditionally tailor the deploy for the specified platform.

+- **newrelic_key** : When deploying to Nanobox Production, users are able to provide their New Relic License Key in their dashboard.
+This key is required for the New Relic agent to function. `newrelic_key` is the user-provided license key.

-## Common Tasks and Workflow
+## Common Tasks & Workflow

 How to use the data from the payload above, as well as common scenarios and workflows are addressed in full in the [Common Tasks](/engines/common-tasks/) docs.